-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 In 1963, Justice Ginsburg became the second woman to join the faculty at New Jersey’s Rutgers Law School.
 There, her feminist awakening continued, even if she probably would not have described it that way.

-When Justice Ginsburg learned that her salary was lower than male colleagues, she joined an equal pay campaign with other female teachers, which resulted in raises for the women.
+When Justice Ginsburg learned that her salary was lower than that of male colleagues, she joined an equal pay campaign with other female teachers, which resulted in raises for the women.

 While teaching at Rutgers, she also began taking on cases on behalf of the New Jersey branch of the ACLU.
 She battled successfully for maternity leave rights for teachers in New Jersey, who previously faced the threat of dismissal when they became pregnant.